 To stay on the safe side, teach your child this popular Chinese New Year tradition to discourage him from making a lot of mess and rubbish on the first day of the lunar year.

-We all want our kids to have adequate rest on those special occasions to minimise the occurrence of meltdowns.
+We all want our kids to have adequate rest on those special occasions to minimize the occurrence of meltdowns.
 So let them take a lot of rest on the days prior to the eve of Chinese New Year so they will have enough energy to last them the whole day and the day after!

 Chinese tradition believes that children should stay up late on the eve of Chinese New Year to bring longevity to their parents.
 That means the longer you stay awake, the longer your parents’ lives will be.